 - Remember to leave your baby’s room before he falls asleep.

 Use this strategy for daytime sleeps as well – this will lead to less confusion for you and baby.
 If your baby wakes up from a day sleep after less than an hour, try to re-settle her for another 15-20 minutes, again using controlled comforting.
-If, after that time, your baby hasn’t gone back to sleep, get her out of bed and try again later.
+If your baby hasn’t gone back to sleep after that time, get her out of bed and try again later.

 Putting a sleeping behaviour strategy into practice doesn’t always go smoothly.
-Here are some common pitfalls with controlled comforting and practical tips for how to deal with them.
+Here are some common problems with controlled comforting and practical tips for how to deal with them.

 What if your baby vomits?

 Some babies tend to vomit more often than others, and about one in five might vomit during controlled comforting.
 If this happens it can be upsetting for baby and you.
 Try to calmly clean up any vomit from the bed and put a fitted mattress protector over the sheet.
-It’s best to avoid making a big fuss, turning on lights, or completely changing the baby unless absolutely necessary – otherwise, some babies can learn to vomit each time they are put into the cot.
+It’s best to keep the lights low, and to only change the baby if you need to – otherwise, some babies can learn to vomit each time they are put into the cot.
 If your baby vomits during controlled comforting you might prefer to choose a different sleep behaviour strategy – for example, camping out.

 What if you’ve had enough?